1922 Kentucky Wildcats football team

 The 1922 Kentucky Wildcats football team represented the University of Kentucky as a member of the Southern Conference (SoCon) during the 1923 college football season.
 Led by William Juneau in his third and final season as head coach, the Wildcats compiled an overall record of 6–3 with a mark of 1–2 in conference play, tying for 11th place in the SoCon.
+The Wildcats' November 18 win over Alabama would be the school's last over the Crimson Tide until 1997.